fnusyedyaqoobnaveed-blip/QA-EYE/PRIVACY.md

 ## About the Developer

-Q-ARK is developed by FNU SYED YAQOOB NAVEED, a seasoned QA Automation professional with over 15 years of experience leading both API and UI automation projects.
+Q-ARK is developed by SYED YAQOOB NAVEED, a seasoned QA Automation professional with over 15 years of experience leading both API and UI automation projects.
 This extension represents years of hands-on experience in test automation challenges and solutions.

 ## Overview